tostasqb/qb-docs/docs/frontend/chapter-03.md

 - Learn [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) so that you can change and make suggestions in form as a `merge request` and improve what you have seen in your path in (frontend) web development.

 ## 3. Advanced generation - Jekyll

+If you want to design your own website and make a generator for everytime you change or add something to your contents Jekyll can help you.

 - [Complete course (34 videos)](https://www.youtube.com/playlist?list=PLWjCJDeWfDdfVEcLGAfdJn_HXyM4Y7_k-)
 - [Jon doesn't like Jekyll, do you?
 (1 video)](https://youtu.be/u22CLlw4_hg)